varunswing/Interview/DesignPattern.md

 ## Creational Patterns

+**Purpose:** These patterns deal with object creation mechanisms, trying to create objects in a manner suitable for the situation.
+The emphasis is on how objects are created while hiding the instantiation logic.
+**Goal:** To make the system independent of how its objects are created, composed, and represented.

 ### Singleton
 * Expanded Definition: The Singleton pattern restricts the instantiation of a class to a single instance.
 This is useful when exactly one object is needed to coordinate actions across the system.
 * Detailed Analogy: Think of a school principal.
 A school typically has only one principal to manage administrative tasks and decisions.
 If anyone needs to interact with the principal, they interact with the same individual.